Skip to Content

 At Aspen Legacy Planning, we see these issues in closely held companies, professional practices, farms, and ranches.
 You may not be facing a government investigation, yet you recognize that consolidation, exclusivity agreements, or pricing decisions can create risk if they are not carefully structured.
 Our role is to help you understand that risk in practical terms and build a plan that reflects both business realities and state law.

-Our firm has been based in Rapid City since 2006, and attorney Stephen J. Wesolick brings more than 30 years of experience in estate and business planning, probate, trust administration, and elder law.
-We offer no obligation consultations so you can discuss your concerns and see how our approach fits your situation before making any commitment.
+Our firm has been based in Rapid City since 2006, and Attorney Stephen J. Wesolick brings more than 30 years of experience in estate and business planning, probate, trust administration, and elder law.
+We offer no-obligation consultations so you can discuss your concerns and see how our approach fits your situation before making any commitment.

 Concerned that growth or business agreements could create legal risk?
-Plan ahead with an antitrust attorney in South Dakota who understands your long-term goals.
+Plan with an antitrust attorney in South Dakota who understands your long-term goals.
 Call (605) 610-4016 or contact us online to schedule your consultation today.

 Why Businesses Seek Antitrust Guidance